Eralde/rci-tools/docs/RCI_API.md

 ### 3.2 Reading configuration via POST requests

-RCI also allows **reading** setting configuration via a POST request by adding a special prefix to the resource name.
-There are two prefixes for this: `show rc` and `show sc`.
+RCI also allows you to **read** settings via a POST request by adding a special prefix to the resource name.
+There are two such prefixes: `show rc` and `show sc`.

 #### 3.2.1 The `show rc` prefix

-`show rc` is an abbreviation for `show running-config`.
-Wrapping a **write** command in `{"show": {"rc": ...}}` and sending it via a POST request will return the relevant part of the configuration **read** from the device's **running-config**.
+`show rc` stands for `show running-config`.
+Wrapping a **setting** in `{"show": {"rc": ...}}` in the POST request body will return the relevant part of the configuration, read from the device's **running-config**.
 The device configuration will not be changed.

 > [!NOTE]
-> An important detail that we need to mention is that executing a command with
-> the `show rc` prefix results in building an internal representation of
+> It is important to note that adding the `show rc` prefix causes the JSON for
-> the requested configuration **every time** that part of the configuration
+> the requested part of the configuration to be generated on every request.
-> is requested, which can be a CPU intensive task.
+> In some cases (e.g., `show rc interface`) this can be a resource-intensive operation.

 <details>
 <summary>Example request (POST)</summary>